 MM-CUL-2 Construction Monitoring Treatment Plan.
 Impacts to cultural resources shall be minimized through implementation of pre- and post-construction tasks.
 Tasks pertaining to cultural resources include the development of a Construction Monitoring Treatment Plan.
 The purpose of the Plan is to outline a program of treatment and mitigation in the case of an inadvertent discovery of cultural resources during ground-disturbing phases and to provide for the proper identification, evaluation, treatment, and protection of any cultural resources throughout the duration of the Project.
-This Plan shall define the project area during construction.
+This Plan shall define the process to be followed for the identification and management of cultural resources in the Project area during construction.
 Existence of and importance of adherence to this Plan shall be stated on all Project site plans intended for use by those conducting the ground-disturbing activities.